Nehal04052/Customer-Feedback-Sentiment-Analysis-using-LSTM/README.md

 ## Getting Started

-Follow these instructions to get the application up and running on your local machine.
+Follow these instructions to set up and run the application locally.

 ### 1. Clone the Repository